Script helpers¶

 - Rückgabe:

-This call will attempt to copy a provided file or directory, defined by
+This call will attempt to copy a provided file, directory’s contents or directory itself (if

 # (stage) # my-file releng_copy('my-file', 'my-file2') # (stage) # my-file # my-file2 releng_copy('my-file', 'my-directory/') # (stage) # my-directory/my-file # my-file # my-file2 releng_copy('my-directory/', 'my-directory2/') # (stage) # my-directory/my-file # my-directory2/my-file # my-file # my-file2